jacobfashanu/Hangman/README.md

 # Hangman
-This is a simple hangman simulation.
+This is a simple hangman simulation that uses the console for inputs and outputs.